bilowik/bevy_wasm_touch_fix/README.md

-A plugin to fix the issue with touch inputs in web-embedded Bevy 0.12 applications where touch input positions are relative to the web page's viewport and not the canvas.
+A plugin to temporarily fix the issue with touch inputs in web-embedded Bevy 0.12 applications where touch input positions are relative to the web page's viewport and not the canvas.
 Fixes both UI elements and when reading TouchInput events or the Touches resource.